leandroptavares/leandroptavares/README.md

 ### About me

-<p>I'm a Junior Full-Stack Web Developer based in Amsterdam.
+<p>I'm a Full-Stack Web Developer based in Amsterdam.
 After 10 years as a sports journalist, I transitioned into digital products in 2020.
 From 2022 to 2024, I worked as a Product Manager.
 Now, I'm fully focused on programming and web development.</p>

 👨🏽‍💻 Web Development Teaching Assistant at <a href="https://www.lewagon.com/amsterdam">Le Wagon</a>